2020 Vault Rankings

 Foley Hoag works across dozens of practice areas, including bankruptcy, corporate, energy, environmental law, IP, international litigation and arbitration, and litigation.
 The firm has a strong environmental law practice, which includes counseling on hazardous waste, industrial and mining projects, recycling strategies, renewable energy, and waste management, as well as advising on regulatory matters.

 Another bright spot at the firm is its international arbitration practice.
-The firm’s lawyers have experience with arbitration laws across the globe and advise across a host of industries, including banking and financial services, construction, cybersecurity, employment, gas pricing, IP licensing, joint venture projects, telecommunications, and more.
+The firm’s lawyers have experience with arbitration laws across the globe and advise across a host of industries, such as banking and financial services, construction, cyber security, employment, gas pricing, IP licensing, joint venture projects, telecommunications, and more.